 - To monitor the effective use and operation of the firm’s networks and systems

-If you participate in a WebEx or similar online meeting, web conference, or videoconference, the contents of the call or meeting may be recorded either by Latham or by our service provider.
-Recordings are made and stored securely within the EU.
-Recordings will be retained for a short period and may be used for the firm’s legitimate business purposes.
+If you participate in a WebEx, Zoom or similar online meeting, event, web conference, or videoconference, the contents of the call or meeting (video and audio) may be recorded either by Latham or by our service provider.
+Recordings retained by the firm may be used for the firm’s legitimate business purposes.
 Please note that recordings may be discoverable in a relevant legal matter.

 In order to communicate efficiently, correspondence and documents may be sent by unencrypted email.
 You will be aware that this is not guaranteed as a secure method of communication, nor are there any service standards for delivery.
 If you would prefer us not to use unencrypted email, please speak to your contact at the firm.

 Marketing and Business Development